MCMC Methods for Functions: Modifying Old Algorithms to Make Them Faster: MCMC Methods for Functions

-In section \ref{ssec:geo2} we implement a slightly different proposal in which, with probability $\frac12$ a non-active mode is switched on with the remaining probability an active mode is switched off.
-If we define $N_\textrm{on} = \sum_{i=1}^N \chi_i$ the the probability of moving from $\xi_u$ to a state $\xi_v$ in which an extra mode is switched on is
+In Section~\ref{ssecgeo2} we implement a slightly different proposal in which, with probability $\frac12$, a nonactive mode is switched on with the remaining probability an active mode is switched off.
+If we define $N_{\mathrm{on}} = \sum_{i=1}^N \chi_i$, then the probability of moving from $\xi_u$ to a state $\xi_v$ in which an extra mode is switched on is

 Similarly, the probability of moving to a situation in which a mode is switched off is